Today’s Reading: Jer 7:30–9:26, Col 3:18–4:18, Prov 13:1–25

 Fathers, do not provoke your children, lest they become discouraged.(Colossians 3:21, ESV)

-Lord help us to encourage our children and not challenge and set them up against other children for example but instruct and nurture them in the truth.
+Lord, help us to encourage our children and not challenge and set them up against other children, for example, but instruct and nurture them in the truth.

-Provoking our children can come in so many forms including neglecting them, ignoring them, being too harsh with them, leaving them to their own ways, being too soft on them etc.
+Provoking our children can come in so many forms, including; neglecting them, ignoring them, being too harsh with them, leaving them to their own ways, being too soft on them etc.

 Whatever you do, work heartily, as for the Lord and not for men,(Colossians 3:23, ESV)

-This is really important when doing any task at work or church, we should do it sincerely and heartily unto the Lord
+This is really important when doing any task at work or church, we should do it sincerely and heartily unto the Lord.

-Your are serving Christ
+You are serving Christ

 knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.(Colossians 3:24, ESV)

-Lord help us to remember and not lose sight of this.
+Lord, help us to remember and not lose sight of this.
 We should be encouraged by the truth that all our serving WILL be rewarded.